eilonmore/linkedin-private-api/README.md

 # NodeJS LinkedIn Private API

 Wrapper API for LinkedIn unofficial API, written in TypeScript.
-No tokens are needed for using this API, only a working LinkedIn account
+No tokens are needed for using this API, only a working LinkedIn account.

 ## Installation